bstrong04/C_Compiler/README.md

-# Rust Intermediary C-Compiler
+# C_Compiler
-A personal compiler for C written in Rust.
+Compiler for C written in Rust.

-Meant to help me develop proficiency with Rust while also becoming familiar with the functions of a compiler.